 - Chef Louis from Disney's The Little Mermaid is the palace chef to Prince Eric, and seems no worse than eccentric as he sings "Les Poissons" while preparing stuffed crab as an entree.
 However, once Sebastian the crab goes rogue, all Louis's sanity goes out the window, and he embarks on a Roaring Rampage of Revenge that obliterates the palace kitchen.

-- The titular Chef from the 2014 Jon Favreau movie Chef has a meltdown.
+- Carl, the title character of the 2014 Jon Favreau movie Chef! has a meltdown.